cbeardsmore/Daily-Random-Kanji/README.md

 ## Bug Fixes

 This widget hasn't been tested extensively, but I'll try and keep it maintained.
 Email bug fixes to the email located in the JSON file.
-If you find any mistakes within the kanji.txt file or incorrect meanings/readings please let me know (getting 2000 correct isn't easy).
+If you find any mistakes within the kanji.txt file or incorrect meanings/readings please let me know.